-The primary objective of the LTC intervention is to improve socio-emotional well-being among children and adolescents.
-We aim to promote health by making changes to modifiable risk conditions, and supportive changes through attributes that help children grow and develop successfully.
-At a system level, the LTC development programme also devotes resources to changing the regional child and family health promotion delivery system, building the capacity of this system to maintain LTC activities, and to catching risk conditions before they get worse.
+changes through attributes that help children grow and develop successfully.
+At a system level, the LTC development programme also devotes resources to changing the regional child and family health promotion delivery system, building the capacity of this system to maintain LTC activities and to catching risk conditions before they get worse.
 A regional steering committee has been established by the Council of Oulu Region.
 The committee functions as ensuring coordinated actions and development.
 The committee will deliberate on regional establishment issues and challenges, engage with stakeholders, review and comment on progress made and exchange of experience between the municipalities.
-The steering committee will provide resources and support for initiating the local activities, ultimately aiming to make LTC discussions and network meetings self-sustaining over time.
+The steering committee will provide resources and support for initiating the local activities, ultimately aiming to make LTC discussions and network meetings self-sustaining overtime.

-At the local level, the intervention is implemented and co-ordinated by a Local Management Team (LMT).

-The LMT includes managers of early childhood education, primary schools, health services, and social services.
+At the local level, the intervention is implemented and coordinated by a Local Management Team (LMT).
+The LMT includes managers of early childhood education, primary schools, health services and social services.
 Each LMT is responsible for implementing the LTC approach in the child and family services of the municipality.
-Each must have a different LMT due to the large number of service units (kindergartens,
+Each must have a different LMT due to the large number of service units (kindergartens, schools, health and social care centres), and because the units are spread across the whole county.
+No one LMT is big enough to cover the whole county.